Finiteness of the two-loop matter contribution to the triple gauge-ghost vertices in ${\cal N}=1$ supersymmetric gauge theories regularized by higher derivatives: The matter contribution to the triple gauge-ghost vertices

 The remaining derivatives $D^2$ or $\bar D^2$ act on the polarization operator, which is transversal due to Eq. (\ref{Dq_Definition}).
 Therefore, from the equations

 we conclude that the considered contribution vanishes.
 Certainly, this argumentation is valid for each of the superdiagrams (13), (14), and (15).

 3. In the remaining supergraphs in Fig. \ref{Figure_Diagrams} an external gauge leg is attached to a matter loop.
-By other words, these superdiagrams contain subdiagrams presented in Fig. \ref{Figure_Polarization_Insertion}.
-Investigating them we should take into account that the considered theory is free from anomalies, see Eq. (\ref{Anomalies}) and a similar equation for the generators $T^A_{\mbox{ PV}}$.
-After a rather non-trivial calculation\footnote{If higher covariant derivatives are used for a regularization, then vertices with a large number of legs are much more complicated than for the original theory.} we have obtained that in the limit $p\to 0$ their sum is proportional to
+In other words, these superdiagrams contain subdiagrams presented in Fig. \ref{Figure_Polarization_Insertion}.
+If higher covariant derivatives are used for a regularization, then the matter propagators are given by the expressions

+where $x$ and $y$ are superspace points, and the regulator function $F$ (introduced in Eq. (\ref{Action_Regularized})) depends on $\partial^2$.
+The vertices in the regularized theory should be calculated taking into account the presence of higher derivatives in the action.
+For example, to obtain the simplest triple vertex depicted in Fig. \ref{Figure_Triple_Vertex}, we first present the regulator function in the second term in Eq. (\ref{Action_Regularized}) in the form $F(x) = F_0 + F_1 x + F_2 x^2 +\ldots$ Then we extract terms linear in the quantum gauge superfield from all parts of the resulting expression.
+They will contain the sums of the form